RenitaPama/searching/README.md

 #WordSearch

-This project is the beginning of a larger search engine project.
-Currently, the two files included in this repo just
+It is just an intial part of a full search engine.
+Files are included that are adjusted and related to search engine results. a) Specific to search engine search terms.
-a) naively search specified files for a single search term b)generate HTML files from a few popular websites (i.e. something to be searched).
+b) It can also automatically create HTML bots for renowned websites

-Many more stages and a lot more functionality to come!
+2nd edit done by RenitaPama - Website content editor at https://frozenpeafund.com Many more stages and a lot more functionality to come!

 ###Contents